pafoster/miniref/README.md

 * Contents of `tags` file
 * Contents of any `.txt` files (e.g. notes)

-**Hitting Enter ↵ changes to the directory** of the selected reference.
+**Hitting Enter ↵ executes a shell** in the directory of the selected reference.

 **Hitting F1 opens the first PDF** (if available) of the selected reference.